Skip to main content

 Challenges of scalability

 One of the most pressing challenges for games to tackle is scalability.
-Online games like FF14 peaks at over 20,000 daily active players, and so if we want to replicate the same commercial success in autonomous worlds, we need to achieve at the very least comparable levels of scalability.
+Online games like FF14 peak at over 20,000 daily active players, and so if we want to replicate the same commercial success in autonomous worlds, we need to achieve at least comparable levels of scalability.

 2. Loss of composability: by building your game on a separate layer, you lose composition with applications on the underlying L1.
 This means your game loses access to NFT marketplaces, decentralized exchanges (DEXs), oracles and all other applications you may want to compose with.
 Some teams go as far as spending a lot of business-development or engineering effort porting applications to their game-specific rollup, but this is usually a massive distraction (their core business was to build a game, not to try and establish a whole new blockchain ecosystem).
 This is different from financial use-cases where building a financial stack is typically the goal.

 3. Increased centralization: rollups require some party to execute the new execution layer.
-Although for financial applications you can argue people have a financial interest to participate and validate, that is much less true for games where unless you capture the heart of your audience they are unlikely to bother contributing to the operation of the network.
-This de-facto makes the game developer the sole owner of this L2 and therefore a centralized point of trust which leads to 2 follow-up problems:
+Although for financial applications you can argue people have a financial interest to participate & validate, that is much less true for games where, unless you capture the heart of your audience, people are unlikely to bother contributing to the operation of the network.
+This defacto makes the game developer the sole owner of this L2 and therefore a centralized point of trust which leads to 2 follow-up problems:

 1. Loss of persistence: if the game company shuts down their sequencer, the game will die with it (the definition of death here depends on the exact technical details of the L2 stack used, but in the worst case it may include not just the inability for users to continue playing the game but a loss of the entire game historical data).